k88hudson/ffmetadata/README.md

 - `npm start`, which runs all the watch/build processes for js, css, and dev server,
 - `npm run addon`, which runs the addon

+**You will need to open Firefox devtools and look for the "Metadata" panel**